 Frequently asked questions

-You can use any genetic carrier report stating your carrier status of a recessive condition.
+You can use any carrier status report stating your carrier status of a recessive condition.
 The report can be in any language.

 We take your data privacy very seriously.
-We use Rmail to share your genetic carrier report with our lab.
+We use Rmail to share your carrier status report with Amplexa Genetics, the lab we cooperate with.
 Rmail is the most secure email service with end-to-end encryption.

-No. You don't pay for anything until you have received your result.
-Once you have found the donor you match with, you pay for the number of sperm straws that you would like to buy.
-Please contact our client care team at +45 38 34 36 00 and they will guide you through the process.
+No, you don't pay for anything until you have received your result.
+Once you have found the donor you match with, you will pay for the number of sperm straws that you would like to buy.
+Please contact our Client Care team at +45 38 34 36 00.
+They will guide you throughout the process.

-Yes, you can, but we recommend that you choose a clinic first.
-The reason is that some clinics have special requirements for the sperm concentration (MOT) that they use for treatment.
-An individual donor's sperm may not be available in all concentration types (MOT), so you run the risk of finding and choosing a donor whose sperm concentration level is not used for treatment by your future clinic.
+Yes, however, we recommend that you first choose a clinic.
+The reason is that some clinics have special requirements for sperm concentration (MOT) they use for treatment.
+Donor sperm may not be available in all types of concentration (MOT).
+You thus take the risk of finding and choosing a donor whose sperm concentration level is not used for treatment by your future clinic.

-You can only take a Known Carrier Match if you know your own genetic carrier status and have a genetic carrier report.
-But we offer a genetic screening service called GeneXmatch for people who do not know their carrier status.
+You can only use the Known Carrier Match service if you already know your carrier status and have a carrier status report.
+We offer a genetic screening service called GeneXmatch for people who do not know their carrier status.
 GeneXmatch screens your genes for more than 400 diseases to minimise the risk of the future child inheriting a serious genetic condition.
 You can learn more about it here.

 Known Carrier Match is a highly reliable method of finding a compatible donor.
-No test or matching method can 100% rule out the risk of genetic disease.
+No test or matching method can 100% rule out a carrier status.
 Also, Known Carrier Match cannot account for spontaneous mutations that may arise in the egg, the sperm cell or the foetus.
-However, this remaining risk - known as "residual risk" - is very small.
+However, this remaining risk is very small.